 Read the Attorney General's news release about the partnership.

 MATERIALS AND ANNOUNCEMENTS

-Complaint originally filed on March 15, 2018 in Crittenden County Circuit Court.
+Second Amended Complaint filed on April 2, 2018 in Crittenden County Circuit Court.

 News Release announcing March 21, 2018 press conference.

 News Release announcing April 6, 2018 Arkansas Supreme Court decision.